Case study: JLL Hotel

 Sookio were brought on board in 2017, 2018, and 2019 to take the raw data prepared by the JLL team and spin it into an engaging, informative read which commanded attention without sacrificing accuracy.
 Oh, and it all had to be done in three days!

 What we did

-The two separate reports needed to take different creative directions, but still feel like a cohesive part of the same series with a focus on storytelling.
+Each report needed a different creative direction, while still feeling like a cohesive part of the same series, with a focus on storytelling.